AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/add-an-attachment-or-trackable-content-to-your-email.md

 When sending an email through Sales Connect, you have the option of adding a file as an attachment, or making a file a downloadable (and trackable) link.

+>[!NOTE]
+>
+>Typically, any file over 20MB will be too large to be delivered.
+The size of an attachment you can send via email varies depending on the email delivery channel you’re using.

 ## Add an Attachment {#add-an-attachment}

 1. Create your email draft (there are multiple ways to do this, in this example we're choosing **Compose** in the header).